-Minnesota WorkForce Centers and other workforce centers around the country, as well as staffing services, offer specific training in job search skills to enable you to successfully find your own job.
+Job Search Training: CareerForce locations and other job centers around the country, as well as staffing services, offer specific training in job search skills to enable you to successfully find your own job.
+To locate a facility near you, try CareerOneStop.
 This training may include individual workshops and materials on a variety of job search topics.
-Classes, which usually are free, focus on resume writing, interviewing and so forth.
+Classes, which usually are free, focus on skills identification, resume writing and interviewing.
 If offered by private companies a fee will be charged.

 Of the personnel service arrangements available, being a contract or temporary employee is the most advantageous.
 By working in contract jobs you can build skills and meet financial needs while continuing to look for permanent work.
 It's easier to get a job when you have a job.
 You might get more flexible hours or working conditions to accommodate your personal situation as well as help with transportation, testing, training, child care and health care.

 This type of employment can also be useful for those who need to gain work experience, develop skills, get training or increase networking contacts.
 It's also a good way to check out an employer or an occupation before making a commitment to training, a career path or a particular employer.
-Personnel staffing services offer a variety of services and options for the job seeker, but keep in mind the following considerations when looking for temporary employment:
+Personnel staffing services that offer temporary or contract employment provide a variety of services and options for the job seeker, but keep in mind the following considerations:

-Staffing services work with the job market daily and can provide valuable information that s helpful in your job search.
+These type of firms work with the job market daily and can provide valuable information that's helpful in your job search.
 Treat them as you'd treat a potential employer because they can expose you to many opportunities that are otherwise not available.

-If you're working with a staffing service, don't assume you can sit back and wait for jobs.
+If you're working with a contract or temporary staffing service, don't assume you can sit back and wait for jobs.
 Continue your search.

-Temporary staffing services are your employers when you're on assignment for them.
+Temporary firms are your employers when you're on assignment for them.
 Ask about items you need to know before you agree to accept employment.
-You need to know the pay rate, benefits, estimated length of assignment, the chance of becoming an employee of the company and what s expected of you.
+You need to know the pay rate, benefits, estimated length of assignment, the chance of becoming an employee of the company and what's expected of you.
 Also, let them know the hours and days you're available, your overtime availability, and your transportation and salary needs.